SoftwareVerde/bitcoin-cash-specification/protocol/slp/slp.md

 Simple Ledger Protocol (SLP) is one of the most prevalent token systems on Bitcoin Cash.
 SLP employs a “colored coins” design that associates token amounts with BCH [transaction](/protocol/blockchain/transaction) outputs.
-An SLP transaction will untilize a [data output](/protocol/blockchain/transaction/locking-script#data-output) to include a message in one of four predefined formats to annotate the SLP transaction information associated with each transaction output in the same transaction.
+An SLP transaction will utilize a [data output](/protocol/blockchain/transaction/locking-script#data-output) to include a message in one of four predefined formats to annotate the SLP transaction information associated with each transaction output in the same transaction.
 The predefined formats include: [GENESIS](/protocol/slp/genesis), [MINT](protocol/slp/mint), [SEND](/protocol/slp/send), and [COMMIT](/protocol/slp/commit).
 The GENESIS message defines the SLP token and issues the first batch of tokens.
 The MINT message issues further batches of tokens.